ceciliaaanilsson/L3---Multiplayer-app/Multiplayer_Module/README.md

 const playerId = 'player_123'

-// Create a new game character instance const player = new GameCharacter(playerId, startPosition)
+// Create a new game character instance
+// GameCharacter accepts a third optional argument for the character's color.
+If not provided, the default color is set to blue. const player = new GameCharacter(playerId, startPosition)

 // Define the WebSocket server URL